ShayHill/shayallenhill_site/_posts/2019-11-02-the-curious-thing-about-quicksort.md

 * a short side on the left and a long side on the right; or
 * a long side on the left and a short side on the right.

 But this didn’t help the rats.
-On average, the rats guessed correctly only 1 out of 4 tries–no better than random luck.
+On average, the rats guessed correctly only 1 out of 4 tries---no better than random luck.

 ## Splash on a Little Paint